Tungana-Bhavya/MICROSOFT_FABRIC_BOOTCAMP/README.md

 ## 📅 Week 4

 ### Class 7: Explore Data Pipeline in Microsoft Fabric
+- Creating Pipeline using Dataflow Gen2
-- Creating and configuring pipelines
+- Creating and naming a new pipeline
-- Adding pipeline activities
+- Adding pipeline activities and configuring Copy Data Assistant
+- Connecting to HTTP data source (GitHub raw Excel)
+- Configuring Excel file format and previewing data
+- Selecting OneLake Lakehouse as destination and defining load settings
+- Mapping data types at destination
+- Validating and running the pipeline
+- Adding Dataflow activity and setting execution order
+- Setting up failure notifications via Outlook
-- Scheduling and monitoring pipeline runs
+- Scheduling pipeline runs for automation
--

 ### Class 8: Working with Notebooks and PySpark
 - Introduction to notebooks in Microsoft Fabric
 - Creating and using notebooks within a Lakehouse